Tomshiii/ahk_wiki/Latest/Classes/Editors/davinci.md

 If you do find the time to improve any of these functions, feel free to try and `Pull Request` them back to the original repo for others to take advantage of!

 All Resolve functions are contained within a class called `Resolve` and are called like: `resolve.func()`

+These functions are only tested on specific versions of Davinci Resolve.
+Any version folders listed in `..\Support Files\ImageSearch\Resolve` are supported.
+> *There is currently no way to change the version of Resolve my scripts use, but the version can be manually changed within `settings.ini`*
 ***

 ## <u>`resolve.scale()`</u>